 ▼ How do I schedule an appointment?

 Appointments can be made by calling (251) 460-7051 or by stopping by in person at 300 Student Center Circle.
 Business hours are 8:00 am-5:00 pm, Monday through Friday.

-For emergencies, CTS counselors are available during regular business hours and can be accessed by calling or coming to the center.
-If a mental health emergency arises on campus after business hours or on the weekend, the University Police Department (460-6312) will contact the CTS counselor on-call.
+For emergencies, UCTC counselors are available during regular business hours and can be accessed by calling or coming to the center.
+If a mental health emergency arises on campus after business hours or on the weekend, the University Police Department (460-6312) will contact the UCTC counselor on-call.

-What types of services are offered by Counseling and Testing Services?
+▼ What types of services are offered by the Counseling and Testing Center?

 Intake appointments can typically be scheduled within the same week.
 The initial paperwork takes approximately 15 minutes to complete; you can then expect to spend approximately 30-45 minutes with a counselor who will assess your current situation.
 Follow-up sessions are scheduled as appropriate to help you work through your problems.
 There are no limits on the number of individual sessions you can attend per academic year.
 Additionally, group counseling may be used as an adjunct or primary form of treatment.
 Group sessions are only limited by the number of groups available and the number of times any group meets.